SU-LBRE/stanford_directory/README.md

 tab on the content type.
 Disabling a field will remove the fields from the content type.

-Please fill out the two vocuabularies included in this module some terms.
+Please fill out the two vocuabularies included in this module with some terms.

 Troubleshooting
 ---